 While the Social Security tax is paid by almost all U.S. employees, there are some exceptions, which include members of some religious groups, temporary students, temporary student workers, nonresident aliens, foreign government employees, employees of state and local governments that already pay into a government pension plan, and individuals who are self-employed who earn less than $400 annually.
 Also, those under the age of 18 who work for a family business and those under the age of 21 who are employed as babysitters, housekeepers, or who perform domestic work are exempt from Social Security taxes.

 How is Social Security tax calculated for self-employed people?

 If an individual runs a small business and does not have any employees (or if they are a freelancer or independent contractor), then he or she is considered to be self-employed.
 If the self-employed individual earns more than $400 in a year, they are required to pay self-employment taxes.
 (Self-employed people have the same wage base as all other employees.)

-Therefore, they must pay the self-employment tax, which includes both Social Security and Medicare taxes.
-This works out to 15.3% of the self-employed person's total income (12.4% for Social Security tax and 2.9% for Medicare tax).
+Therefore, they must pay the self-employment tax, including Social Security and Medicare taxes.
+This works out to 15.3% of the self-employed person’s total income (12.4% for Social Security tax and 2.9% for Medicare tax).

 How do Social Security tax rates work?

 The government adjusts the wage base periodically to keep pace with inflation.
 The Social Security wage base was increased from $132,900 to $137,700 in 2020 and to $142,800 in 2021.
 The wage base has grown significantly over the last 10 years.
 In 2012, the maximum wage base amount for Social Security taxes was just $110,100.

 To determine how much Social Security tax is owed for each employee, you multiply the employee’s gross income for the current pay period (up to the wage base threshold) by 6.2% to determine your share, and their share, of the Social Security tax.